 -I've also heard that the reporting feature exceeded your expectations.
-Would you say that being able to monitor progress within Panaya Test Dynamix, carry out correction analyses and reduce the time required for generating reports were significant merits?
+Would you say that being able to download information on Panaya Test Dynamix, carry out correction analysis and reduce the labor hours required for generating reports were significant merits?